hicommonwealth/commonwealth/wiki/React-Best-Practices-And-Improvements.md

 Pre-commit, we should run `yarn format`, which runs the `prettier` library to ensure our code is well-formatted.

-Down the line we [may want to invole the Husky library in this process](https://prettier.io/docs/en/precommit.html).
+Down the line we [may want to involve the Husky library in this process](https://prettier.io/docs/en/precommit.html).

 ### Example component composition